I’ve been a big fan of the Galaxy DX 959 for quite a while so when I heard that Galaxy was manufacturing the DX 979 I was really excited.

 While I’ve preferred continuously the DX 959 the five digit counter is basically pointless for SSB use, so I really prefer the 979’s capacity to include an external six-digit counter effectively by simply plugging it in.

-Factory Talkback – This is an extraordinary feature to hear how unique microphones sound, or in case you’re the type to include an echo microphone you’ll have the capacity to listen to how much echo to include.
+Factory Talkback – This is an extraordinary feature to hear how unique microphones sound, or in case you’re the type to include an echo microphone you’ll have the capacity to listen to how many echoes to include.

 The level of talkback is unstable so you can have it nice and loud, or keep it barely audible.